 - Make a cat cake!

 Other Cat Holidays

 In addition to International Cat Day, there are quite a few days for celebrating cats.
-We have “take your cat to work” days, and holidays for cats based solely on their color.
-Feline lovers have holidays for black cats and appreciating ginger cats.
+We have “take your cat to work” days and holidays for cats based solely on their color.
+Feline lovers have holidays for black cats and appreciate ginger cats.
 There is a lengthy list of holidays celebrating cats and pets.